 parameter to be optional.
 For example in the ISO library

-COROUTINES.def the procedure NEWCOROUTINE
+COROUTINES.def the procedure NEWCOROUTINE is defined as

-having an optional fifth argument (initProtection
+having an optional fifth argument (initProtection) which, if

-absent, is automatically replaced by NIL
+absent, is automatically replaced by NIL.

 PROCEDURE NEWCOROUTINE (procBody: PROC; workspace: SYSTEM.ADDRESS; size: CARDINAL; VAR cr: COROUTINE; [initProtection: PROTECTION = NIL]); (* Creates a new coroutine whose body is given by procBody, and returns the identity of the coroutine in cr. workspace is a pointer to the work space allocated to the coroutine; size specifies the size of this workspace in terms of SYSTEM.LOC.
 The optional fifth argument may contain a single parameter which specifies the initial protection level of the coroutine. *)